You are here

 - To promote pair work and collaboration skills

 Primary (8–11 years)

 The lesson plans and materials can be downloaded below.
 In addition:

 - The teacher will need a box (e.g. a shoe box) with 8–10 everyday items to make the 'happy box'.

 - The learners will need a pen or pencil and paper or a notebook or a mini whiteboard and pen.

 Important: Please read

-Included in the teachers' notes, you will find the following:
+Included in the teachers' notes for each lesson, you will find either:

 - Guidance and advice for what teachers need to know and do before and at the beginning of an online class.
 Please read the lesson instructions carefully before using them.
 They are for guidance only, and designed to be used with the most common online platforms.
 You may need to adapt the lesson to the format and online platform you are working with.